The 5 Elements of Effective Leadership

 10. Operate as a servant leader

 I have personally seen the benefits offered by this approach in organizations from all sizes and in all industries.
 For example, an internet startup facing a market crash grew revenue from $1M to $11M in just a year while a multinational tripled its revenue growth rate from 5 to 15%, growing to $5B while facing intense market competition.
-In each case,
+In each case, both employee and customer satisfaction reached new levels.

 With so many companies facing challenges, will more follow the proven path forward outlined by Heskett and Kotter?